copenlu/academic-kickstart/content/publication/2019_EMNLP_Augenstein/index.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "In Proceedings of the *2018 Conference of the North American Chapter of the      Association for Computational Linguistics: Human Language Technologies*, Volume 1 (Long Papers)." publication_short = "In *NAACL*"
+publication = "In Proceedings of the 2019 Conference on Empirical Methods in Natural Language Processing (EMNLP)" publication_short = "In *EMNLP*"

 # Abstract and optional shortened version.
-abstract = "We combine multi-task learning and semisupervised learning by inducing a joint embedding space between disparate label spaces and learning transfer functions between label embeddings, enabling us to jointly leverage unlabelled data and auxiliary, annotated datasets.
-We evaluate our approach on a variety of sequence classification tasks with disparate label spaces.
-We outperform strong single and multi-task baselines and achieve a new stateof-the-art for topic-based sentiment analysis." abstract_short = "We combine multi-task learning and semisupervised learning by inducing a joint embedding space between disparate label spaces and learning transfer functions between label embeddings, enabling us to jointly leverage unlabelled data and auxiliary, annotated datasets."
+abstract = "We contribute the largest publicly available dataset of naturally occurring factual claims for the purpose of automatic claim verification.
+It is collected from 38 English fact checking websites, paired with textual sources and rich metadata, and labelled for veracity by human expert journalists.
+We present an in-depth analysis of the dataset, highlighting characteristics and challenges.
+Further, we present results for automatic veracity prediction, both with established baselines and with a novel method for joint ranking of evidence pages and predicting veracity that outperforms all baselines.
+Significant performance increases are achieved by encoding evidence, and by modelling metadata." abstract_short = "We contribute the largest publicly available dataset of naturally occurring factual claims for the purpose of automatic claim verification."

 # Is this a featured publication? (true/false)
-featured = false
+featured = true

 # Projects (optional).
 #   Associate this publication with one or more of your projects.